To many of us, the word “risk” has a negative connotation.

 I’m sure you have heard about the need for diversification.

 By diversifying your portfolio, you can reduce firm-specific risk without sacrificing too much of your returns.
 However, we should be focused on diversifying our investments so that they are less correlated with each other.

 Imagine that you invest in an airline’s stocks.
 You can (perhaps) reduce the risk of this investment by investing in a fuel company that supplies fuel to the airline.

 If the fuel company increases its price of fuel and earns more profits, the shares of the fuel company might go up.
-Conversely, the profits of the airline might suffer as the cost of running the planes increase.
+Conversely, the airline’s profits might suffer as the cost of running the planes increases.
 This will cause the share price of the airline to decrease.
-The opposite will happen if the fuel company slashes the price for its fuel.
+The opposite will happen if the fuel company slashes the price of its fuel.

 In such a scenario, your risk is hedged by the two different forms of investments.

 If, on the other hand, you only choose to invest in stocks from a different airline, you will reduce less risk than before.
 If the same fuel company supplies both airlines, then an increase in fuel prices will affect the performance of your portfolio negatively.

 Warren Buffett has complained about the previously mentioned concepts of risk in his shareholder letters.
 He argues that if you understand your investments more and are more certain of them, you can pick the correct stocks with greater potential for positive returns.